Opposition to immigration: Spain

 A January 2004 survey by Spanish newspaper El País found that the "majority" of Spaniards believed immigration was too high.

 In Spain, as of 2005, surveys found "in descending order, jobs, crime and housing" were the primary concerns for citizens opposed to immigration.

-Small Neo-fascist parties, such as Movimiento Social Español, openly campaign using nationalist or anti-immigrant rhetoric as do other small far-right parties such as National Democracy (Spain) and España 2000.
-These parties have never won national or regional parliamentary seats.
+In 2024, Alberto Núñez Feijóo, leader of Spain's conservative Popular Party (PP) and head of the main opposition group, criticized the immigration policy of the Sánchez government.
+He accused Prime Minister Pedro Sánchez of "promoting Spain as a destination" for migrants rather than addressing the root causes by going to Africa to "combat the (migration) mafia."
+In 2026, Feijóo further condemned the Spanish government's proposal to legalize approximately 500,000 undocumented immigrants.

+In 2026, the Vox party launched a legal challenge in Spain's Supreme Court against the government's plan to regularize hundreds of thousands of undocumented migrants.

+In July 2026, following the Morocco–Spain border incident, Italian Prime Minister Giorgia Meloni called for Spain to be suspended from the EU's visa-free Schengen Area.
+Writing on X, she said that "uncontrolled illegal immigration poses a real threat to the security of Europe's borders."
+Spanish Prime Minister Pedro Sánchez rejected the criticism and argued on X that Italy had received significantly more migrants than Spain since 2021, citing approximately 478,000 undocumented migrants arriving in Italy as opposed to 234,000 in Spain.

 Sweden

 A 2008 study, which involved questionnaires circulated to 5000 people, showed that less than a quarter of the respondents (23%) wanted to live in areas characterised by cultural, ethnic and social diversity.
 A 2016 SOM Institute survey published by University of Gothenburg reported that between the years 2011 and 2016, the estimated share of people with concerns about the increasing number of immigrants increased from around 20% to 45%.
 In 2018, a poll by Pew Research found that a majority (52%) wanted fewer immigrants to be allowed into the country, 33% wanted to keep the current level and 14% wanted to increase immigration.

 On the question of repatriation of the asylum immigrants, 61% of native respondents in 1990 thought that it was a good suggestion, with this figure steadily decreasing over the ensuing years to a low of around 40% in 2014.
 In 2015, there was an increase in respondents in favor of repatriation, with a majority, 52%, deeming it a good suggestion.
 The proportion of respondents who felt repatriation was neither a good nor bad proposal simultaneously dropped from almost 40% to 24%.

 In February 2020 finance minister Magdalena Andersson encouraged migrants to head for countries other than Sweden.
 Andersson stated in an interview that integration of immigrants in Sweden wasn't working, neither before nor after 2015, and that Sweden cannot accept more immigration than it is able to integrate.

-The party's most strongly associated with anti-immigration policies are Sweden Democrats and Alternative for Sweden.
+The parties most strongly associated with anti-immigration policies are Sweden Democrats and Alternative for Sweden.